-- cube (iris.cube.Cube:) Iris cube to check. - var\info (variables\info.VariableInfo) Variable info to check. - frequency (str) Expected frequency for the data. - fail\on\error (bool) If true, CMORCheck stops on the first error.
-If false, it collects all possible errors before stopping.

-- automatic\fixes (bool) If True, CMORCheck will try to apply automatic fixes for any detected error, if possible. - check\level (CheckLevels) Level of strictness of the checks.
+- cube (iris.cube.Cube:) Iris cube to check. - var\info (variables\info.VariableInfo) Variable info to check. - frequency (str) Expected frequency for the data.
+If not given, use the one from the variable information. - fail\on\error (bool) If true, CMORCheck stops on the first error.
+If false, it collects all possible errors before stopping. - automatic\fixes (bool) If True, CMORCheck will try to apply automatic fixes for any detected error, if possible.